THE BEAUTY OF SCIENCE

 (NASA © visuals used in this presentation have no association with the project)

 Richard has also initiated a series of short diary films accompanied by music sketches, which will follow the progress of the Euclid project.
 The first extracts were shot earlier in 2020, whilst shooting on location at ESA's Airbus Space and Defense Base in Toulouse.
+Click here:

-For news updates see: thebeautyofscience.art
+For more in depth insight and news updates see: thebeautyofscience.art